Scorpion197/Tech-Blog/README.md

 ### Creating the project, the application and some necessary settings

 Open the command line and type the following:
-### Sending emails to subscribers

-first of all, open the command line and type the following
 ``` django-admin startproject FullBlog ```
 and

 ``` python manage.py startapp Blog ```

-❗❗ Every file in the your the FullBlog project should be replaced with the corresponding one in this repo.
-Same folders and files are missing here

-because django will create them.
+❗❗ Every file in the FullBlog project should be replaced with the corresponding one in this repo.
+Same folders and files are missing here because django will create them.
+### Sending emails to subscribers

+first of all, open the command line and type the following

 ```
 sudo su